 The monument contains a wide variety of critically important habitats that harbor over 7,000 marine species, several of which are only found in this region.
 It is also home to many rare and endangered species such as the green sea turtle and the Hawaiian monk seal.

 The Papahānaumokuākea Marine National Monument is one of fourteen marine protected areas that form NOAA’s National Marine Sanctuary system.
-The goal of this system is to conserve, protect, and enhance the biodiversity, ecological integrity, and cultural legacy of marine areas totaling 150,000 square miles.
+The goal of this system is to conserve, protect, and enhance the biodiversity, ecological integrity, and cultural legacy of marine areas totaling more than 600,000 square miles.